Marms314/Study-App/README.md

 ## Features
-### Future Features

-These features are in the order that they will be completed.
-As they are completed they will be removed and added to the completed list.

-* Spring Security authentication.

-* User profile pages.

-* Spring Security user roles.

-* Goals for users to achieve on scores or flash card use.
-Quizzes and flash card decks can be assigned by admin to classes or individual users.

-* User stats for quiz completion and grades and flash card use.

-* Notifications to user and admin about goal completions.

-* Optional grouping of users into classes by admin.

-* Ability to remove dummy data automatically.

-### Completed Features

-* Bootstrap carousel with custom flipping flash cards. _completed 7/21/2020_
+* Bootstrap carousel with custom flipping flash cards.

-* Server side validation of all user forms. _completed 7/22/2020_
+* Server side validation of all user forms.

-* Ability for user to add quizzes and flash card decks with dynamic forms. _completed 7/22/2020_
+* Ability for user to add quizzes and flash card decks with dynamic forms.

-* Ability for user to delete quizzes and flash card decks. _completed 7/22/2020_
+* Ability for user to delete quizzes and flash card decks.

-* Ability to automatically add dummy data. _completed 7/27/2020_
+* Ability to automatically add dummy data for testing/demo.

-* Home page with randomly displayed flash card decks and quizzes. _completed 7/30/2020_
+* Home page with randomly displayed flash card decks and quizzes.

-* Categories and ability to view flash card decks and quizzes together by category. _completed 8/17/2020_
+* Categories and ability to view flash card decks and quizzes together by category.

-* Search page for seeing quizzes, flash cards, and categories containing user-specified text. _completed 8/22/2020_
+* Search page for seeing quizzes, flash cards, and categories containing user-specified text.